-Advances in biological sciences, combined with the accelerating development of artificial intelligence (AI), are fueling a new wave of innovation that could have significant impact in sectors across the economy, from healthcare and agriculture to consumer goods and energy.
+Advances in biological sciences, combined with the accelerating development of artificial intelligence (AI), are fuelling a new wave of innovation that could have significant impact in sectors across the economy, from healthcare and agriculture to consumer goods and energy.

-With a market representing more than $600 million per year in the United States alone, the Consumer Goods industry is poised to be disrupted, from skincare with advanced bio-designed proteins to lab-grown leather leading the way to a more sustainable retail industry.
+With a market representing more than $600M per year in the United States alone, the Consumer Goods industry is poised to be disrupted, from skincare with advanced bio-designed proteins to lab-grown leather leading the way to a more sustainable retail industry.

 Climate tech companies are transforming the world’s largest markets with innovative sustainable alternatives.
 As political capital becomes more focused on policy change surrounding global warming, and consumers demanding climate responsibility from brands, sustainable products are seeing higher growth rates than their non-sustainable alternatives.